emil-muzz/emil-muzz/README.md

 &nbsp;

 ## SteamOS/SteamDeck Tricks and Tips
+_Updated with warnings and notes when using HoloISO Immutable._

 Notes on gettings SteamOS for the Steam Deck (Holo) running on a desktop PC.

 https://github.com/emil-muzz/emil-muzz/blob/main/steamos-tricks.md